eideasy/eideasy-external-pades-digital-signatures/README.md

 ## Docker

-This application can be found from Docker as well.
+This application can be found from dockerhub also https://hub.docker.com/repository/docker/eideasy/pades-external-digital-signatures.

+To build locally use these commands
 ```
+maven clean package
 sudo docker build . --no-cache -t eideasy/pades-external-digital-signatures
 ```